OSS-MLOPS-PLATFORM/oss-mlops-platform/setup.md

 Everything should be either in `Running` state, or being deployed (`ContainerCreating`).
 If there is an error, you will see it in the `STATUS` column.

-IF there is an error, you can check the logs of the pod with:
+If there is an error, you can check the logs of the pod with:

 ```bash
 kubectl logs -n [NAMESPACE] [POD_NAME]